Take a guided tram tour of the holiday lights on Jekyll Island during Holly Jolly Jekyll.

 Nothing will get you in the holiday spirit faster than piling in the car, cranking up seasonal music, and driving through dazzling light displays.
 Ride a trolley or drive your own car through the Fantasy in Lights at Callaway Resort & Gardens, named one of the "Top 10 Places to See Holiday Lights" by National Geographic Traveler.

-On the coast, Holly Jolly Jekyll features 500,000 seasonal lights via car, guided tram tour or trolley.
-Other can’t-miss light displays include Macon’s Main Street Christmas Light Extravaganza, Marietta’s Lights of LIFE, and Hiawassee’s Mountain Country Christmas in Lights.
+On the coast, Holly Jolly Jekyll features more than 1 million seasonal lights via car, guided tram tour or trolley.
+Other can’t-miss light displays include the Macon Christmas Light Extravaganza and Hiawassee’s Mountain Country Christmas in Lights.

 Go ice skating